nnienaber2/conduct/terminology.md

 CMS's initiative to support better care coordination for patients with chronic illnesses.

 ### Personal Information
-In [Era of Health](terminology.md#era-of-health) Legal documents, this refers any information about one of our users which could, alone or together with other information, be used to identify the user.
+Is information in addition to [Protected Health Informtion (PHI)](terminolgoy.md@protected-health-informtion-phi) about one of [Era of Health](terminology.md#era-of-health) [Users](terminology.md#users) which could, alone or together with other information, be used to identify the user.
 Information such as an email and password, a real name, and a photograph are examples of Personal Information.
 Personal Information does not include aggregated, non-personally identifying information.
 [We](terminology.md#era-of-health) may use aggregated, non-personally identifying information to operate, improve, and optimize our website and service.

 ### Personal Health Information
 See [Protected Health Information (PHI)](terminology.md#Protected-Health-Information-PHI)